robsonmvieira/personal-blog-backend/README.md

 - NodeJs
 - Typescript
 - Typeorm
-- express
+- Express
-- postgresSql
+- PostgresSql
-- docker
+- Docker

 ## How to use
   you'll need of postgres database instance